Univ-Wyo-Education/S20-2150/Lectures/Lect-01/Lect-01.md

 ## Survey on languages that you know

-For homework that is not in MARIA - our emulated machine you have your choice of { C, C++, Python, Go, Haskell, F#, Swift, Kotlin } as your language of implementation.
+For homework that is not in MARIE - our emulated machine you have your choice of { C, C++, Python, Go, Haskell, F#, Swift, Kotlin } as your language of implementation.
 If you do other than C/C++/Python/Go then I will be grading your homework instead of the graduate assistant - so